kiali/openshift-servicemesh-plugin/docs/install-guide.md

 ## Uninstalling

-You can uninstall the OpenShift Service Mesh Console plugin and its operator either through the OpenShift Console UI or the "oc" CLI.
+This section will describe how to uninstall the OpenShift Service Mesh Console plugin and its operator.

+:bulb: You can uninstall the operator and plugin in one of two ways - either via the OpenShift Console or via the "oc" CLI.
+Both methods are described in the sections below.
+You choose the method you want to use.

 :warning: Regardless of which mechanism you use to perform the uninstall, it is very important to first uninstall the plugin (i.e. uninstall the OSSMConsole CR first) and then uninstall the operator.
 If you uninstall the operator before ensuring the OSSMConsole CR is deleted then you may have difficulty removing that CR and its namespace.
 If this occurs then you must manually remove the finalizer on the CR in order to delete it and its namespace.
 You can do this via: `oc patch ossmconsoles <CR name> -n <CR namespace> -p '{"metadata":{"finalizers": []}}' --type=merge `